PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/photogrammetry/methodology/site_photogrammetry.rst

 Preparation
 ------------

 1. Before taking photos, ensure you have the following equipment ready:
 	* Photogrammetry sheet
+	* GPS
 	* Suitable camera
-* GPS device
-* Targets (Agisoft or others)
+	* Targets (Agisoft or otherwise)
-* Small nails
+	* Nails (preferably small)

 2. Make sure the area around your subject is clean and free of obstructions.
 This will ensure a more accurate depiction.